pkr2103/Cobra_tutorial/Preprocessing.md

 4. ``mkdir outputs`` and then ``cd outputs``

-5. Load suite of background functions for running pipe ``module load scinet``
+5. Load suite of background functions for running bpipe ``module load scinet``

-6. Edit ``pipeline.bpipe'' with the processes you want to run, which are all listed in ''minc-library''
+6. Edit ``pipeline.bpipe`` with the processes you want to run, which are all listed in ``minc-library.bpipe``

    open ``pipeline.bpipe`` and remove the word "preprocess" from the between the brackets on the 4th line and in that location copy and paste ``n4correct + linear_antsRegistration + cutneckapplyautocrop + beast`` there.